 You also don’t have to spend time searching for files with centralized file storage.
 And if you’re on-the-go and want a quick project update, access the current project overview straight from your smartphone using the iPhone or Android app.
 Manage your work or an entire remote team—the choice is yours.

 Time is a finite resource.
 And if time’s so important, then managing it is too, right?
-Here are five online collaboration tools that will help you better manage your time.
+Here are five online collaboration tools that will help remote teams better manage time.

 Make smarter decisions by tracking current staff availability, budgets and time spent on projects.
 For example, If someone is spending more time than they should on a project you’ll know, and can get to the root of it.

 Sign-up for a 15-day free trial.
-Thereafter, pay $39 for the Pro Plan, giving you access to 40 projects and unlimited users.
+Thereafter, pay $39/month for the Pro Plan, giving you access to 40 projects and unlimited users.

 Meetings, whether you love or hate them, are essential for checking in with employees, getting status updates and reviewing progress.
 But managing meetings are time-consuming without the right tools.